srl-labs/containerlab/docs/manual/nodes.md

 ### startup-config
 For some kinds it's possible to pass a path to a config file that a node will use on start instead of a bare config.
 Check documentation for a specific kind to see if `startup-config` element is supported.

+Note, that if a config file exists in the lab directory for a given node, then it will take preference over the startup config passed with this setting.
+If it is desired to discard the previously saved config and use the startup config instead, use the `enforce-startup-config` setting or deploy a lab with the [`reconfigure`](../cmd/deploy.md#reconfigure) flag.

 ### enforce-startup-config
 By default, containerlab will use the config file that is available in the lab directory for a given node even if the `startup config` parameter points to another file.
 To make a node to boot with the config set with `startup-config` parameter no matter what, set the `enforce-startup-config` to `true`.